We have a pool of over 100 speakers, made up of women and men of varying ages from across Israeli society.

-Yaakov is a 25 year old "avreich".
+Yaakov is an "avreich".
 He grew up in a yeshiva system, predominantly learning Torah subjects.
-He's married, has three young kids, and learns Torah full-time in a kollel, a seminary where married men recieve a monthly stipend.
+He's married, has three young kids, and learns Torah full-time in a kollel, a seminary where married men receive a monthly stipend.
 He would LOVE to tell you about his lifestyle, and to answer any questions to might have.

 Salma is an Arab Muslim living in Israel.
 She was born and raised in a small village in the Haifa district.
 She is part of the Palestinian Arab minority in Israel.